-Consistent with the instructions found in the Fiscal Reference Manual, Volume 1, Chapter 5, SSDs must submit claims for federal reimbursement within 22 months after the end of the quarter in which the expenditures were made to meet the two-year federal time limit.
-Claims used to determine the final adjusted incentive amounts are those that were final accepted in the Automated Claiming System (ACS) between November 2, 2010 and November 1, 2011 for inclusion in the Federal Quarterly Expenditure Reports for FFY 2011.
-Since supplemental claims accepted between November 2, 2010 and December 6, 2010 did not meet the criteria for inclusion in the FFY 2010 QER (as per 11-LCM-04), supplemental claims accepted after November 1, 2010 were included in the 2011 QER.
-As such, the reconciliation for FFY 2010 was based on the dates of November 4, 2009 through November 1, 2010.
+Consistent with the instructions found in the Fiscal Reference Manual, Volume 1, Chapter 5, SSDs must submit claims for federal reimbursement within 22 months after the end of the quarter in which the expenditures were made to meet the two year federal time limit.
+Claims used to determine the final adjusted incentive amounts are those that were final accepted in the Automated Claiming System (ACS) between November 2, 2011 and November 1, 2012 for inclusion in the Federal Quarterly Expenditure Reports for FFY 2012.

-Beginning with October 2010 Schedule D-8 claims, SSDs must identify an FNP component of their administrative expenditures equal to the amount of incentives received and reinvested in the Child Support program; this includes the amount received as an adjustment from estimated incentives to actual incentives.
-Therefore, the amount on Schedule A-1, Line 19 (Estimated Incentive Payments) should be reported on the Schedule D-8, Line 16 (Expenditures Funded with Title IV-D Incentives).
+SSDs must identify a Federally Non-Participating (FNP) component of their administrative expenditures equal to the amount of incentives received and reinvested in the Child Support program; this includes the amount received as an adjustment from estimated incentives to actual incentives.
+Therefore, the amount on Schedule A-1, Line 19, Estimated Incentive Payments should be reported on the Schedule D-8, Line 16, Expenditures Funded with Title IV-D Incentives.
 ACS will automatically transfer the Schedule A-1, Line 19 estimated incentive total to the Schedule D-8, Line 16.
-However, upon receiving the 2011 estimated to actual payment as a bottom line adjustment in FFY 2013, SSDs must also manually include this additional amount on the Schedule D-8, Line 16 during FFY 2013.
+However, upon receiving the 2012 estimated to actual payment as a bottom line adjustment in FFY 2013, SSDs must also manually include this additional amount on the Schedule D-8, Line 16, during FFY 2014.

-Relationship Between Incentives and Federal Performance Measures
+Relationship between Incentives and Federal Performance Measures